 Content Migration Overview

-The content migration APIs provide a simple but flexible solution for migrating content between Windows SharePoint Services Web sites.
-You can export the content related to a Windows SharePoint Services Web site, along with any dependencies (for example, security, roles, versioning, and other metadata), into single or multiple XML-formatted files called content migration packages.
+The content migration APIs provide a simple but flexible solution for migrating content between SharePoint Foundation Web sites.
+You can export the content from a SharePoint site, along with any dependencies (for example, security, roles, versioning, and other metadata), into single or multiple XML-formatted files called content migration packages.
 On import to the destination Web site, the packaged data is extracted and interpreted.
 You can also save the packages to a file server before migrating to a different server.

 The object model is designed to work with data ranging from an entire Web site to an item in a list or library.
 You can select the level of metadata to include with migrated content, as well as choose whether to do a full migration or only an incremental change.